muzzz20/muzzz20/README.md

 As an international student from Indonesia, my journey into computer science was sparked by a lifelong interest for gaming.
 I've always been captivated by how code and creativity merge to create immersive digital worlds.
 I see games as the ultimate art form—blending storytelling, visual art, music, and technology.
 And now, pursuing a major in Graphics and Multimedia Software is my way of turning my gaming passion into professional expertise—learning to build the very experiences that first inspired me.

 **Quick note** 📌  You'll see my full name as Ahmad Muzhaffar in official contexts, but actually I go by **Farry** in daily life.
 But to make things not more complicated, feel free to just call me Ahmad or Muzhaffar.
-It's a lot easier for everyone, I guess :) (I also don't know why I'm named like this; just ask my parents plz👽)
+It's a lot easier for everyone, I guess :) (I also don't know why I'm named like this; just ask my parents plz👾)

 - 🎓 **Education**: Universiti Teknologi Malaysia - Bachelor Of Computer Science (Graphics And Multimedia Software) (2024-present)